• Recipes

 Lemon Cream Cake Pops -Low Carb & PaleoPin

-Lemon cake is my favorite cake, and this Lemon Cream Cake Pop Low Carb is the best of lemon cake and lemon cheesecake in a ball and coated with a delightful sweet lemon glaze.
+Lemon cake is my favorite, and this Lemon Cream Cake Pop Low Carb is the best lemon cake and lemon cheesecake in a ball, and coated with a delightful sweet lemon glaze.

 So I needed to put my favorite things into a special treat that was fun for the kids and me to make.

-These turned out wonderful, and made my birthday extra special!
+These turned out fantastic, and made my birthday extra special!

 This post contains affiliate links.
 If you purchase through them, your cost will stay the same, but Beauty and the Foodie may receive remuneration or a small commission.
 Disclosure & Privacy Policy